firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-41:13">Blessed be the LORD God of Israel from everlasting, and to everlasting.
 Amen, and Amen.</p>

-<p id="psa-42:1"><To the chief Musician, Maschil, for the sons of Korah.> As the hart panteth after the water brooks, so panteth my soul after thee, O God.</p>
+<p id="psa-42:1">As the hart panteth after the water brooks, so panteth my soul after thee, O God.</p>

 <p id="psa-42:2">My soul thirsteth for God, for the living God: when shall I come and appear before God?</p>